 Melbourne has more than 1,750 tram stops and carries more than 200 million passengers every year across its 450-strong fleet of trams.
 It can be useful to focus on just one of the city’s tram stops to see the importance of the network.
 The story of the Federation Square stop shows the vital role played by the tram network in keeping Melbourne moving and connected.

 One of the challenges in managing the world’s largest tram network is traffic priority.
 Seventy-five percent of the network is currently shared with other road traffic.
 Increasing road traffic and the resulting congestion inevitably lead to a slowing in the average speed of Melbourne’s trams.
-In 2016, this was down to 16km per hour.
 This problem can be partially addressed with engineering solutions to deliver both separation and traffic priority.
 For the biggest impact, a mature debate in the community is required.
 This should embrace;

 - Change in behaviour by motorists